digicatapult/sqnc-node/README.md

 curl https://sh.rustup.rs -sSf | sh
 ```

-The latter by running a bundled script:
+The latter by running a bundled script from the root of this repository:

 ```bash
 ./scripts/init.sh